shodutta92/SimuTix/README.md

 ##Preparation
 - In order to use SigmaWeb, you must first prepare your sigma model to be compatible.
+- All variables that you want users to input should be placed in your `RUN` Event's parameters

 ##Settings
-- The `settings.json` file holds all your custom variable settings
+- The `settings.py` file holds all your custom variable settings
 - Each time the server starts, it will read your file and use them throughout

 ### Components: